 The Seasonal Pass benefits include Universal Orlando hotel room discounts and discounts on select theme park and special events tickets.

-The Power Pass adds on more benefits, granting passholders 50% off regular daytime self-parking, admission to select special events and concerts, Universal Orlando hotel room discounts, discounts on select theme park and special events tickets.
+The Power Pass adds on more benefits, granting passholders 50% off regular daytime self-parking, admission to select special events and concerts (like Mardi Gras), Universal Orlando hotel room discounts, and discounts on select theme park and special events tickets.

-The Preferred Pass builds on more benefits, granting passholders free parking, Early Park Admission (with some blockout dates), discounted food, merchandise, and specialty items, and the same benefits listed above.
+The Preferred Pass builds on more benefits, granting passholders free self-parking after the first visit, Early Park Admission (with some blockout dates), discounted food, merchandise, and specialty items, and the same benefits listed above.

-And the Premier Pass adds on even more benefits, with Universal Express after 4PM, valet and prime self parking after your first visit, one free Halloween Horror Nights ticket, and everything mentioned above.
+And the Premier Pass adds even more benefits, with Universal Express after 4PM (for Universal Studios Florida and Universal Islands of Adventure only — with some restrictions), valet and prime self-parking after your first visit, one free Halloween Horror Nights ticket (on select nights only), and everything mentioned above.

-So in the end, some of the benefits Universal Studios Orlando’s Annual Pass program offers are an improvement over Disney World’s Annual Pass program, especially when it comes to non-Florida residents and monthly payment plans.
-If you’re considering annual passes, it’s worth it to look at both these theme parks and consider your needs.
+So in the end, some of the benefits Universal Orlando’s Annual Pass program offers are an improvement over Disney World’s Annual Pass program, particularly when it comes to options for non-Florida residents and monthly payment plans.
+If you’re considering annual passes to a theme park in Orlando, it’s worth it to look at all of the options and consider your needs to figure out what’s best for you.

 Keep reading AllEars for all your Disney World and Universal Studios news and updates!